deengames/easy-mode-store/README.md

 # Easy Mode Store

 Easy-mode store mod for Stardew Valley.
-Adds difficult-to-get things to Pierre's store, at affordable prices.
+Adds difficult-to-get and bundle items (e.g. irridium ore, truffle) to Pierre's store, at affordable prices.
+Also replaces JojaMart's inventory with three of the same items, randomly chosen, each day.

 If you have any questions, comments, improvements, bugs, suggestions, etc. please open an issue [here](https://github.com/nightblade9/easy-mode-store/issues).